 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, v.
-1.1
+1.1.4

-Version 1.1, as adopted by the CA/Browser Forum as of 14 September 2012.
+This version 1.1.4 represents the Baseline Requirements, as adopted by the CA/Browser Forum as of Ballot 99, passed by the Forum on 21 February 2013.